Marula Oil Benefits in Cosmetics

 Marula juice surpasses lemon, orange and mango juices in Vitamin C content.
 In fact, Marula juice contains approximately four times as much Vitamin C as orange juice.
 In addition to making juices, jams and jellies, the fruits are also used to make alcoholic beverages that are exported around the world.
 Elephants, antelopes, monkeys, warthogs and zebras enjoy the succulent fruits after they fall to the ground.

 A Marula seed usually contains 2-4 edible kernels, with approximately 28%-31% of its composition being protein and the rest being minerals including phosphorus, magnesium, zinc, iron and copper.
 The seeds are tasty and sometimes eaten raw or roasted and served with wild spinach and other foods.
 Marula oil has a light yellow color and nutty smell and is similar in composition to olive oil.
 Its natural antioxidants allow the oil to have an extended shelf life of approximately 2 years making it superior to both sunflower and maize oil.
 It also has great oxidative stability making it highly desirable for meat preservation.

 Evidence shows that Marula trees have been in existence dating as far back as 10000-9000 BC.
 Southern African women have used Marula oil for thousands of years to heal dry, cracked skin and to reduce stretch marks.
 This amazing oil moisturizes without leaving an oily residue.
-Not only that, but its high proportions of oleic and linoleic acids work synergistically to strengthens the skin’s barrier.
+Not only that, but its high proportions of oleic and linoleic acids work synergistically to strengthen the skin’s barrier.
 It locks moisture in thereby improving skin hydration.
-Southern African women have also used it to even skin tone, reduce redness as well as for anti-aging and therapeutic massages.
+Southern African women have also used it to reduce redness as well as for therapeutic massages.

 Always Confident.
 Always Beautiful.